Gazdalman/toneys-knowledge-base/content/gods-and-divinity/the-embodiments.md

 # The Embodiments
 ## The Foundational Principles
 ---
 The Embodiments are manifestations of the integral pieces of reality.
 They existed as abstract constructs until the mortals gained consciousness and "observed" them.
 They stand taller than giants and have appearances that reflect their domain.
 They are the most powerful of the divine figures and require no worship to maintain their powers.
 However, this comes at a cost.
 Should one of them bite it without being replaced immediately, reality could unravel.
+To learn more about the embodiments, look at this [[The Divinity Saga.pdf|crudely written accounting]] of the beginnings of reality.

 #### Terra, The Stone Mother